aiashow2015/aiashow2015/docs/machine-setup.md

 2. Go to http://brew.sh.
 3. At the top of the Homebrew page, there is a single line of code that begins with 'ruby -e'.
 Copy that.
 (This will install into /usr/local.
-If you need it somewhere else, check out the next appendix at the bottom of these instructions.)
+If you need it somewhere else, check out the appendix at the bottom of these instructions.)
 4. Then paste it into the Terminal window and hit return.
 5. When this is done, type 'brew' and hit return.
 If it prints out an "Example usage:" message, you can skip the rest of this.
 If it says "command not